An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Monotonicity formula at corner points

 We wish to extend the maps $f_{N_i}$ to a map $\Phi$ with the desired properties which is defined on a ball.
 In order to construct the desired extension we use the Whitney extension theorem.
 The condition of the orthogonal intersection between $N_i$ and $N_j$ ensures that the first derivatives and second derivatives are compatible with being derivatives of a $C^2$ function in the ball.

-In order to make $\Phi$ send normal vectors to $N_i$, to normal vectors to $T_0(N_i)$ it is enough to prescribe, as part of the data to use Whitney extension's theorem, the derivatives of $\Phi$ along normal vectors to $N_i$ appropriately.
+In order to make $\Phi$ map normal vectors to $N_i$, to normal vectors to $T_0(N_i)$ it is enough to prescribe, as part of the data to use the Whitney extension theorem, the derivatives of $\Phi$ along normal vectors to $N_i$ appropriately.
 Since $N_i$ are $C^2$ manifolds, the appropriate normal derivatives can be taken $C^1$ and chosen to satisfy the compatibility conditions.

 Since the $C^2$ norm is bounded in a neighborhood then up to shrinking the radius we obtain that $\Phi$ is a diffeomorphism. \end{proof}